Japan Sakura Fifteens and Brave Blossoms 2025 Domestic Fixtures Announced

 Japan’s national men’s fifteens sides, the Brave Blossoms and Japan XV, will see their schedule in 2025 start with a non-capped fixture between the Japan XV and Māori All Blacks on June 28 at Tokyo’s historic Chichibunomiya Rugby Stadium.

 In the first capped matches of the year for the Japanese men, the Brave Blossoms will host struggling Wales for a two-test series in Kitakyushu on July 5 and Kobe on July 12.
-Japan has only beaten the Welsh one time in 14 matches
+Japan has only beaten the Welsh once in 14 matches

-Japan will then play host to Canada on August 30 in Sendai for their Pool B match in the 2025 Pacific Nations Cup – Japan were runners-up in 2024 losing to Fiji in the final.
-Japan leads the head-t0-hea over Canada, with 18 wins, 10 losses and 4 draws in the 32 tests played to date.
+Japan will then play host to Canada on August 30 in Sendai for their Pool B match in the 2025 Pacific Nations Cup – Japan were runners-up in 2024, losing to Fiji in the final.
+Japan leads the head-to-head over Canada, with 18 wins, 10 losses and 4 draws in the 32 tests played to date.

 The most mouth-watering match will see current Brave Blossoms Head Coach Eddie Jones prepare his side for the visit of his former team, the Wallabies from Australia in a one-off test match on October 25, at Tokyo’s National Stadium.
 Japan is yet to beat the two-time World Champions in six attempts, and the Australians themselves are hosting the British & Irish Lions this year.